michsalvv/K-Means-on-MapReduce/assets/note.md

 - fare script per stoppare servizio
 - mettere docker-compose up come servizio
 - script che controlla se ec2 è on e l'avvia nel caso e collega elastic ip
-- fai script che valida tutto
+- script per cambiare configurazione combiner si/no
-- aggiure test su singolo dataset

 ## Discussione su random initiliazionation
 When initializing the centroids, it is important that the initially selected points are fairly apart.
 If the points are too close together, there is a good chance the points will find a cluster in their local region and the actual cluster will be blended with another cluster.